linkedin/pygradle/docs/etc.md

-The Python ecosystem is extremely productive in aspects such as local development, artifact management, library functionality, and more.
+The Python ecosystem is extremely productive in aspects such as local development, archives management, library functionality, and more.
 But, the Python ecosystem does struggle with things like dependency management, dependency resolution, conflict resolution, integration with existing metadata systems, and more.
 Projects that are built with the PyGradle build system get